alfecjo/picodevfirmware/README.md

 Describe the purpose and goals of the project here.

 ## 🔧 Components Used
-- List the components or hardware used in the project (e.g., Raspberry Pi, sensors, actuators, etc.).
+- List the components or hardware used in the project (e.g., Raspberry Pi Pico W, sensors, actuators, etc.).

 ```
 /projects
-│── /project_1
+│── /project001
 │   │── /ssd1306_oled_copyright
 │       │── assets               # Images, Videos, and Diagrams
 │       │── docs                 # Technical Documentation